 What happens if I miss a dose?

-Since pentazocine is used when needed and given by a healthcare professional, you are not likely to miss a dose.
+If pentazocine is given by a healthcare professional, you are not likely to miss a dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of pentazocine can be fatal.